MicrosoftDocs/cpp-docs/docs/sanitizers/error-calloc-overflow.md

 > Address Sanitizer Error: calloc-overflow

 The CRT function [`calloc`](../c-runtime-library/reference/calloc.md) creates an array in memory with elements initialized to 0.
 The arguments can create an internal error that leads to a NULL pointer as the return value.
-Example sourced from [LLVM compiler-rt test suite](https://github.com/llvm/llvm-project/tree/main/compiler-rt/test/asan/TestCases).

 ## Example